 Fushimi Inari Shrine

-The main Shrine is a stunning feature with beautiful looking Japanese style buildings that have tourists gathering for the best possible photo shoot.
+The main Shrine is a stunning feature with beautiful looking Japanese-style buildings with tourists gathering for the best possible photo shoot.

 Good luck capturing a photo without a random stranger getting in the way of the picture, especially during the middle part of the day when people are everywhere.